 In late April while the snow continued to fall here in Northern New Mexico, I flew West, to San Francisco at the invitation of a couple of dear friends who had both relocated to California after years of living in the High Desert.

-Toni Leigh, the owner of Desert Blends Skin Care, now lives in her hometown of Sacramento, near her mother, daughter and grandkids. spending part of spring and fall planting, wild-crafting and harvesting in Taos.
+Toni Leigh, the owner of Desert Blends Skin Care, now lives in her hometown of Sacramento, near her mother, daughter and grandkids – Sacramento is becoming an increasingly popular destination to base oneself, and not just because of the sun.
+Many look for friendly neighborhoods there and attractive real estate in order to find the house of their dreams and get it now to move in as soon as possible.
+Toni spends part of spring and fall planting, wild-crafting and harvesting in Taos.
 Loretta Chuzum is in Sonoma County.
 At one time both these women had businesses next door to one another, at the end of Bent Street, in the heart of Taos’ Historic District.
 I can walk there from my studio.
 These days I need to travel a lot further to see these two, but I don’t mind.
 I grew up in Cape Town, South Africa, so any excuse to flee snow and land on a beach, or close to one, is a good excuse for this land-locked beach girl.
+So much so I am wanting to look at properties provided by the likes of beach realtors similar to Weichert Realtors and more just to get me being close to the beach once more.

 After two days in San Francisco and in the Redwoods of Marin County with Toni (who once lived there and misses the Bay Area as much as I miss the African Cape), we drove to Sonoma County where I would stay with Loretta for a few days before heading back to Taos, where I live quite happily despite the lack of sea and sand, surrounded by my kids and grandkids.